Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > communications protocols; security considerations; design conventions or programming standards (for example, if the
 > customer’s organization will be responsible for maintaining the delivered software).

+The main limitation is the amount of knowledge I have on game engines, which this project serves to help me in.

 ### 2.6 User Documentation
 > List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered
 > along with the software.
 Identify any known user documentation delivery formats or standards.

+At this time, there will only be documentation for each of the systems as well as their classes and functions.

 ### 2.7 Assumptions and Dependencies
 > List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
 These